Adverse selection in life insurance

 The insurer may collect information through:

 - The initial application: You’ll be asked to provide basic information about yourself, your health, your job and hobbies.
-Although you may be tempted to leave something off the application, such as a history of mental health issues or tobacco use, it could be discovered later in the process — and could result in a denial of coverage or even a lawsuit.
-Since medical issues and pre-existing conditions can be discovered during the medical exam, disclosing everything you can upfront will help streamline the process.
+Although you may be tempted to leave something off the application, such as tobacco use or prescription history, it could be discovered later in the process — and could result in a denial of coverage or your beneficiaries being denied a claim.
+Since medical issues and pre-existing conditions can be discovered during the underwriting process, disclosing everything you can upfront will help streamline the process.

 - Prescription list: The underwriter can also access information on what prescription drugs you currently take or have taken in the recent past.
-This may shed light on chronic illness or past disease that would increase your risk of dying.
+This may shed light on chronic illness or past disease that may increase the risk the insurer takes on.

 - Medical Information Bureau (MIB) listing: This organization exchanges confidential coded data about medical conditions and risk factors to alert insurers of potential omissions or errors in applicants’ reported medical histories.
-The MIB uses a system of proprietary codes rather than providing specific medical details, in order to protect individuals’ privacy.
+The MIB uses a system of proprietary codes rather than providing specific medical details in order to protect individuals’ privacy.
 If past application information doesn’t line up with your life insurance application, your insurer could become suspicious.
 Any alerts from the MIB may prompt further investigation by the insurer but cannot alone justify an adverse underwriting decision.
+Additionally, an MIB report will not show whether an applicant was denied or approved.

 All of this information helps present the underwriter with a fuller picture of who you are and what sort of risk you would pose to the life insurance company.
 The application is only the first of several ways that the company gathers information on you.